Free Independence and Unitary Design from Random Matrix Product Unitaries: Discussion

-First, the RMPU ensemble captures key signatures of thermalization and quantum chaos, providing a toy model for more realistic dynamics from locally-interacting Hamiltonian or Floquet structures.
+First, the RMPU ensemble captures key signatures of thermalization and quantum chaos, providing a \emph{toy model for more realistic dynamics from locally-interacting Hamiltonian or Floquet structures}.
 Many-body systems satisfying the ETH have also been argued to lead to freeness for local observables~\cite{Foini2019,Pappalardi2022-vo}, whereby individual high-energy eigenstates of chaotic Hamiltonians locally mimic the features of a thermal (Gibbs) state~\cite{Deutsch1991,Srednicki}.
-Therefore, the recovery of Haar values of higher-order OTOCs demonstrates on firm ground the fast emergence of the long-time predictions of the ETH~\cite{SilviaDesigns}.
+Therefore, the recovery of Haar values of higher-order OTOCs demonstrates on firm ground the fast emergence of the predictions of the ETH~\cite{SilviaDesigns}.
 Our results are therefore complementary to the recent toy model of freeness discussed in Ref.~\cite{fritzsch2025freeprob}, where the authors prove an exponentially fast approach to freeness for global observables.
-In contrast, our results explicitly depends on the locality of the observables, and can be readily compared to previous ans\"atze for anticoncentration of the wavefunction~\cite{Lami2025,magni2025anticliff,sauliere2025unianticoncen} and emergence of unitary design~\cite{schuster2024randomun,west2025nogot,grevink2025glueshortdepthdesignsunitary}.
-Further, the dependence of our results on the bond dimension $\chi$ represents an proxy for time-dependence: namely, for non-localized dynamics, the operator entanglement of $U$ tends to grow linearly with time $t$, implying $\chi \sim d^t$~\cite{Zhou2017}.
+In contrast, our results explicitly depend on the locality of the observables, and can be readily compared to previous ans\"atze for anticoncentration of the wavefunction~\cite{Lami2025,magni2025anticliff,sauliere2025unianticoncen} and emergence of unitary design~\cite{schuster2024randomun,west2025nogot,grevink2025glueshortdepthdesignsunitary}. \\

+Further, the dependence of our results on the bond dimension $\chi$ represents \emph{a proxy for time-dependence at which freeness is reached}: namely, for non-localized dynamics, the operator entanglement of $U$ tends to grow linearly with time $t$, implying $\chi \sim d^t$~\cite{Zhou2017}.
 For circuit implementations, this translates into corrections $\mc{O}(\exp[{-2v_E t}])$, with $v_E$ the entanglement velocity~\cite{Nahum2017}.
-Thus, our findings translate into a dynamical statement: approximate freeness, and thus thermal behavior for OTOCs, can arise in times $t\sim \log (\chi) \sim \log (N)$, i.e. at logarithmic depth.
-This suggests that \emph{entanglement spreading at early times is sufficient to wash out higher-point correlations between local operators}, at-least provided they have non-zero trace.
-This motivates, in conjunction with other recent work on circuit models~\cite{chen2024freeindependen,fritzsch2025freeprob}, the search for more physical systems for which the predictions of free probability emerges at short time scales.
+Thus, our findings translate into a dynamical statement: approximate freeness, and thus thermal behavior for OTOCs, can arise in times i.e. at logarithmic depth.
+Moreover, in contrast to the model of Ref.~\cite{fritzsch2025freeprob}, the time scale of the emergence of freeness is $k$-dependent.
+This suggests that {entanglement spreading at early times is sufficient to wash out higher-point correlations between local operators}, at least provided they have non-zero trace.
+This motivates the search for more physical systems for which the predictions of free probability emerge at short time scales, such as local random brickwork circuits~\cite{Nahum2017,Nahum2018}.\\